DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Quantum Computing with Qubits

 \subsection{API Overview}

-In DeepQuantum, \texttt{QubitCircuit} is the core API for quantum circuit simulation.
+In DeepQuantum, \texttt{QubitCircuit} serves as the core API for simulating quantum circuits.
 The entire workflow encompasses the initialization, construction, execution, and measurement of quantum circuits, involving the following four components:

-\begin{itemize} \item \textbf{Quantum state.} Quantum states are represented by the \texttt{QubitState} class, which supports initialization from explicit state vectors and density matrices.
+\begin{itemize} \item \textbf{Quantum state.} Quantum states are represented by the \texttt{QubitState} class, which supports initialization from explicit state vectors or density matrices.
 Internally, states are stored as \texttt{torch.Tensor} objects, enabling native GPU acceleration and seamless integration with PyTorch-based workflows.

-\item \textbf{Quantum operation.} DeepQuantum provides a comprehensive library of quantum operations, including all common fixed and parameterized quantum gates, as well as single-qubit quantum channels.
-Users can construct a quantum circuit by simply adding these operations to a \texttt{QubitCircuit}, specifying the target qubits and corresponding parameters.
+\item \textbf{Quantum operation.} DeepQuantum provides a comprehensive library of quantum operations, including all common fixed and parameterized quantum gates, as well as single-qubit noise channels.
+Users can construct a quantum circuit by sequentially adding these operations to a \texttt{QubitCircuit} instance, specifying the target qubits and corresponding parameters.

-\item \textbf{Quantum circuit.} \texttt{QubitCircuit} serves as the core abstraction for simulating quantum circuits.
-A circuit is initialized with a specified number of qubits and an optional initial quantum state.
+\item \textbf{Quantum circuit.} The \texttt{QubitCircuit} class acts as the central abstraction for simulation.
+A circuit is initialized with a defined number of qubits and, optionally, a specific initial quantum state.
 Quantum operations can then be appended sequentially to define the computational process.
-The time evolution of the quantum state is implemented via the \texttt{forward()} function, which applies all quantum operations in sequence to obtain the final state.
+Forward execution (invoked via \texttt{QubitCircuit.forward()}) propagates the state through the defined sequence of operations to yield the final evolved state.
 Additionally, DeepQuantum offers built-in functions for circuit visualization, compilation, and advanced representations such as matrix product states (MPS)~\cite{orus2014practical}.